inlets/inlets-pro/artifacts/README.md

-# Artifacts for inlets PRO
+# Artifacts for inlets Pro

 See also: [Options for Kubernetes integration and deployment](chart/)